blueteamer/blog/content/posts/_draft/Cyber-Threat-Intelligence-Basics.md

 ## Introduction
 #todo

-### Definition
+### Common definition
 Cyber Threat Intelligence is all about processing signals, data and information to provide an easy to understand summary about a threat.
-A decision maker will use this summary to take further action in terms of mitigating, preventing or detecting the threat.
+A decision maker will use this summary to take further action in terms of mitigation, prevention or detection of the threat.

-In short: Threat Intelligence is a translation of complex data to easy understandable information so someone can base a decision on this intel.
+In short: Threat Intelligence consists of the translation of complex data to easy understandable information so someone can base a decision on this intel.

 ### Main Goal
 Cyber Threat Intelligence always aims to provide information to make a decision on a specific situation.